benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q267.png)

 (Assuming that at least one of the _tf.till_ values is not empty.
 See also note under Q11).
 Note the red comparison operator.

+## Property Tags and Multivalued Composite Properties

+Consider a multivalued composite property '{names}', where each name has two sub-properties: 'first' and 'last' - both of type string.
+Now, suppose we are looking for a name with a first name 'John' and a last name 'Doe'.
+The following pattern won't do:

 ## Entity Type Tag